Lindawa40/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-script 1 prints absolute path name of current directory
+Script is listing content present in current directory